-Toys, playing cards, spinners, electronic devices (i.e., iPods, MP3 players, handheld video games, computer learning games, etc.) and musical instruments (excluding band instruments) may not be used during school hours anywhere on campus.
-Such items will be taken from students and kept in the Principal's Office.
-Hillcrest Christian School is not responsible for lost, stolen or damaged items.
+Toys, playing cards, spinners, electronic devices (i.e., iPods, MP3 players, handheld video games, computer games, etc.) and musical instruments (excluding band instruments, and chapel instruments) may not be used during school hours anywhere on campus.
+Such items will be taken from students and kept in the principal's office.
+HCS is not responsible for lost, stolen or damaged items.